-Most of the connections between the computer system and the LOCAL module are made via the supplied multi-cable.
-This has a single connection to the module, is two metres in length and splits out to the keyboard, video and mouse ports of the system.
+A number of important connections between the computer system and the LOCAL module are made via the supplied multi-cable.
+This cable is two metres in length and splits out to the keyboard, video, mouse, microphone and speaker ports of the system.

-- 1 Attach the supplied multi-cable to the 25-way socket at the end of the LOCAL module. - 2 At the other end of the multicable, attach the keyboard, mouse and video connectors to the appropriate sockets at the rear of the computer system.
+1 Attach the supplied multi-cable to the 25-way socket at the end of the LOCAL module.
+VILLOCAL Multi-cable main connector

+2 At the other end of the multi-cable, attach the keyboard, mouse, primary video channel, microphone and speaker connectors to the appropriate sockets at the rear of the computer system.
 On most systems the appropriate ports should be labelled and colour coded in a similar way to the cable connectors: